 The Group has operated businesses in Jersey, Guernsey and the Isle of Man ("the Islands") for over 120 years.
-We currently employ 572 staff in the Islands, who serve retail and commercial customers resident in the Islands and internationally through a bank branch network, commercial offices, mobile and online banking services.
-Current accounts, savings, Ioans and mortgages are provided to retail customers.
+During the year ended 31 December 2022 we employed 514 staff in the Islands, who serve retail and commercial customers resident in the Islands and internationally through a bank branch network, commercial offices, mobile and online banking services.
+Current accounts, savings, loans and mortgages are provided to retail customers.
 Commercial customers are offered cash management and lending solutions.
 These businesses are tax resident in the Islands and are subject to the requirements of our Tax Policy which ensures that we comply with both the letter and spirit of tax law.
 We do not seek to achieve tax avoidance outcomes for either ourselves or our customers.